Leo Tolstoy

 One sure sign separates people’s deeds into the good and the bad: if the deed increases people’s love and unity, then it is good; if it leads to strife and disintegration, then it is bad.

-The time of harmony, forgiveness and love, which must replace the time of strife, war, executions and hatred, cannot but come because people already know, and they know for certain, that hatred is just as ruinous for the soul as it is for the body, and just as ruinous for the individual as it is for society, and that love provides a good that is both internal and external, a good for the individual and for all people.
+The time of harmony, forgiveness and love, which must replace the time of strife, war, executions and hatred, cannot but come because people already know, and know for certain, that hatred is just as ruinous for the soul as it is for the body, and as ruinous for the individual as it is for society, and that love provides a good that is both internal and external, a good for the individual and for all people.

 This time is approaching.
 It is our responsibility to do everything we can to bring it closer, and to refrain from doing anything that pushes it away.